MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-quick-start-tutorial.md

 - A computer running Windows (minimum of Windows 7 with Service Pack 1), and which has installed either Office 2016, Office 2013 with Service Pack 1, or Office 2010.

 - If you have Active Directory Rights Management Services (AD RMS) deployed in your organization: The computer must be a workgroup computer that has not previously used AD RMS.
 This is required if you want to protect documents, and ensures that the computer downloads templates only from Azure Rights Management.
+It is not supported for a computer to connect to both AD RMS and Azure RMS at the same time.
+If you are interested in migration information, see [Migrating from AD RMS to Azure Rights Management](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

 Let's get started.